 Tumbleweed Farms Corp. received its Standard Cultivation, Standard Processing and Medical Sales Licenses, pursuant to the Cannabis Act and Regulations by Health Canada on August 16, 2019.
-Tumbleweed has a fully built and operational 10,000 square foot cannabis production facility capable of producing 1 million grams of dried cannabis annually.
-Tumbleweed is ramping up to full production and completed its first harvest during the first guarter of 2020.
+Tumbleweed has a fully built and operational 10,000 square foot cannabis production facility which is currently producing approximately 1 million grams of dried cannabis flower annually.
 Tumbleweed is located in Chase, British Columbia and the property sits on 23 acres of land with significant future expansion capabilities.